 This is the ultimate one day challenge and is for riders physically and mentally prepared for this adventure.
 You'll tackle 20,300 feet of climbing with half of that above 7000 feet of elevation and you'll push yourself to cover 198 miles in less than 19.5 hours (the course record is just over 12 hours).
 But along the way you'll experience the breathtaking scenic beauty of eight classic Sierra climbs and descents plus panoramas of Diamond Valley and Carson Valley on a course that features some of the best pavement you'll find on any organized ride.
 Alta Alpina territory is remote and rugged with some steep and windy roads so attention is required at all times.
 You won't find any traffic lights and there are just a few stop signs.

 From the start at Turtle Rock Park (on CA 89 near Markleeville), riders head north on CA 89 and turn onto Diamond Valley Rd.
 This is a beautiful rolling road with great views of the foothills.
-Riders descend into the Carson Valley and take Foothill Road along its perimeter to the Mottsville rest stop at the base of the first pass: Kingsbury grade.
+Riders descend into the Carson Valley and take Foothill Road along its perimeter to the base of the first climb: Kingsbury grade.
 This stretch gives everyone a good warm up before the climbing begins.

 Kingsbury grade is the perfect pass to begin the ride because it offers very wide shoulders, a steady easy grade all the way to the top, and very little wind in the morning.
 It's broad sweeping turns give riders an awesome view of the Carson Valley and the Pinenut Mountains and a fun descent.
 Watch out for cars on this sometimes busy grade!

-After checking in at the summit and enjoying a well- earned descent back down Kingsbury grade, riders can refuel at the Mottsville rest stop before returning along Foothill and turning right on Emigrant Trail.
-This short and easy climb doesn't count as a pass, but it's a good warmup for the pass to come and there are toilet facilities near the top of the climb.
+After reaching the summit and enjoying a well- earned descent back down Kingsbury grade, riders head back north on Foothill and turn right on Emigrant Trail.
+This short and easy climb doesn't count as a pass, but it's a good warmup for the pass to come.

 Continuing from Emigrant trail, riders pass through the historic town of Woodfords and up scenic Woodfords Canyon, following the route of the Pony Express trail.
-Turning right at Picketts Junction, riders will complete a climb to the summit of Luther Pass where they will reach the next rest stop.
+Turning right at Picketts Junction, riders will complete a climb to the summit of Luther Pass.

 Descending Luther pass back into Hope Valley, riders will turn right, and begin their ascent of Carson Pass taking in views of Red Lake and high alpine terrain.

-After the Carson Pass rest stop, riders will enjoy the fun descent back down into Hope Valley, turning right onto Blue Lakes Road--one of the best kept secrets in all of Alpine County.
-Blue Lakes Road will take riders over a series of climbs and through valleys with breathtaking scenery to the next rest stop at the end of the road.
+After Carson Pass, riders will enjoy the fun descent back down into Hope Valley, turning right onto Blue Lakes Road--one of the best kept secrets in all of Alpine County.
+Blue Lakes Road will take riders over a series of climbs and through valleys with breathtaking scenery.

 A little bit of climbing and a rolling descent takes riders back out to Hope Valley and then down Woodfords Canyon.
 Turning right towards Markleeville brings riders back to the start where lunch awaits.

 After lunch, the route continues through Markleeville on CA 89.
-Water is available at the Canyon rest stop at the intersection with CA 4.
 Continuing on to CA 4, riders will begin the beautiful climb of the heavily forested Ebbetts Pass.
-A rest stop is located at the summit of Ebbetts Pass before the descent on the back side to Hermit Valley where yet another check point is located at the turn around.
-Riders then climb the backside of Ebbetts and return to the base of Monitor after a technical descent.
+After completing the climb of Ebbetts East, riders descend and then climb the west side of Ebbetts and then return to the intersection of CA 89 and CA 4 after a technical descent.

-Climbing the front side of Monitor offers riders a few challenging steep grades and sweeping views of alpine meadows and Lake Heenan.
+Turning right onto CA 89, riders start up the west side of Monitor Pass.
+This climb offers a few challenging steep grades and sweeping views of alpine meadows and Lake Heenan.
 A rest stop at the top of the pass marks completion of the second-to-last pass of the day.

 The descent to Topaz on the east side of Monitor is a thrill.
 The road surface is excellent, the grade is sweet, and the turns are fun.
 Riders must observe turn around times and cut-offs.